ipython/ipython/doc/source/ipython.rst

 Tk issues
 ---------

-As indicated in Sec.
-5.1 <node5.html#sec:threading-opts>, a special -tk option is provided to try and allow Tk graphical applications to coexist interactively with WX, Qt or GTK ones.
+As indicated in Sec. `Threading options`_, a special -tk option is provided to try and allow Tk graphical applications to coexist interactively with WX, Qt or GTK ones.
 Whether this works at all, however, is very platform and configuration dependent.
 Please experiment with simple test cases before committing to using this combination of Tk and GTK/Qt/WX threading in a production environment.

 I/O pitfalls